 Do you struggle to get students to complete traditional homework assignments?
 Do you think that students might need a break after a long day at school?
 Are you looking for alternative homework ideas that don't involve pencil and paper?
 Well look no further because I know how you feel.

 It's been a few years since my own kids were in elementary school, but I have clear memories of the nightly homework fight with my son.
-He HAAAAAATED doing homework, especially anything involving any type of writing.
-We spent so much time erasing and complaining and arguing.
+He HATED doing homework, especially anything that involved any type of writing.
+We spent so much time erasing and complaining and arguing and crying.
 It's not a pleasant memory.

 Now, as a teacher, I have a real love-hate relationship with homework.
 No, make that a hate-hate relationship.

 I HATE trying to come up with meaningful assignments.

 I HATE that the students who need extra practice are the same ones who never do their homework.

 I HATE knowing my students are tired at the end of the day and will have to do more when they get home.

 I HATE that some students have family members that can help with difficult assignments and others don't.

 It's just one more source of stress for everyone and one more thing contributing to teacher burnout.
 Plus, research totally doesn't support the concept of homework for younger students: A 2006 meta-analysis by Harris Cooper at Duke University looked at what effect, if any, homework has on student success at various ages.
 It found that homework can be beneficial for improving study habits, self-discipline, and independent problem solving.
 But these effects were mostly limited to older students in high school.
 There was a very weak correlation for primary grades.

 The study also showed that homework can "cause physical and emotional fatigue, fuel negative attitudes about learning, and limit leisure time for children.”